MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-browse-safer.md

 With **Enhance your security on the web**, Microsoft Edge gives you an extra layer of protection when browsing the web.

+> [!NOTE]
+> Enhanced security on the web runs on  unfamiliar sites without the just in time (JIT) compilation to reduce attack surface, making it difficult for malicious sites to exploit.
+>
+>This additional protection includes Windows operating system mitigations such as Hardware Enforced Stack Protection, Arbitrary Code Guard (ACG), and Control Flow Guard (CFG).

 Use the following steps to configure added security.

 1. In Microsoft Edge, go to **Settings and more** > **Settings** > **Privacy, search, and services**.